whatisnuclear/website/weinberg.md

   about his time at IEA, which is actually really cool.
   <figure>
   <a href="/img/time-energy-information-triangle.png"><img src="/img/time-energy-information-triangle.png" alt="The Time-Information-Energy triangle" class="img img-fluid center-block" width="400"></a>
-   <caption>Time-Energy-Information Triangle that suggests energy lets you do
+   <figcaption>Time-Energy-Information Triangle that suggests energy lets you do
-things faster, and information may help you be more efficient.</caption>
+things faster, and information may help you be more efficient.</figcaption>
   </figure>
 * 223 - In 1973 nuclear was faltering and people wanted the government to come in and save it.
 Carbon dioxide was just becoming a thing.
 Interestingly, this sounds a lot like [what's happening today](https://www.forbes.com/sites/jamesconca/2019/07/26/oilgas-industry-not-happy-with-ohio-legislation-that-preserves-nuclear/#135985e21ec9).
 What's old is new again!
 * 224 - IEA study still said nuclear moratorium wouldn't cause the us to freeze in the dark.
 Unpopular in the nuclear community, and W was disappointed  too.